 Learning foreign languages even makes traveling way more interesting.
-Understanding what people say in their mother language enables meeting more people, don’t need to rely on google maps, better understand any other explanations and their sense of humor.
+Understanding what people say in their native language enables meeting more people, to travel without relying on google maps, to understand explanations and their sense of humor

 Reason number four: Advantages in the future!

-Upon on all that, foreign language skills can be very useful for some jobs.
-Maybe my Chinese skills enable my to get an exciting job, but that’s definitely not the reason why I study.
+Above all that, foreign language skills can be very useful for some jobs.
+Maybe my Chinese skills will enable me to get an exciting job but that is definitely not the reason why I study.

-A few weeks ago, attended a lecture at my National Taiwan Normal University, given by Professor Lloyd, an American-born Dutch Sinologist, who mastered Chinese to say the least.
+A few weeks ago, I attended a lecture at my National Taiwan Normal University given by Professor Lloyd, an American-born Dutch Sinologist who mastered Chinese to say the least.
 He gave a clear message to his students which he picked up when he was studying at Harvard.
-The ones who are passionate to learn Chinese are the one’s who are way more likely to stick to the process.
+The ones who are passionate to learn Chinese are the ones who are way more likely to stick to the process.

 If you learn a foreign language, you can find out your own reasons.

-Extrinsic motivation is related to motives such as money, marks, or avoiding of punishment.
-In that case, the action itself isn’t as important as the result you hope to get or avoid.
+Extrinsic motivation is related to motives such as money, marks, or avoiding punishment.
+In that case, the action itself is not as important as the result you hope to get or avoid.